QubesOS/qubes-app-u2f/README.markdown

 sys-usb $anyvm allow,target=dom0
 ```

-Then remove `/etc/qubes-rpc/policy/u2f.Authenticate` and register your token.
+Then truncate `/etc/qubes-rpc/policy/u2f.Authenticate` to 0 bytes and register
-After doing this, any qube will have access only to tokens enrolled using that
+your token.
+After doing this, any qube will have access only to tokens enrolled
-particular qube.
+using that particular qube.
 Also, any previously registered token will not work.

 ## Threat model